5 of the Cheapest & Best Ways to E-File your Taxes

 E-filing?
 Try These 5 Free Options

 I have updated this post for 2015 (2014 tax year).
 I’ve always used paid Turbotax & H&R Block electronic and software products to do my own taxes.
-They are my two recommended overall tax programs and they even have free and much cheaper options available for those who have relatively simple returns and a low enough adjusted gross income.
+They are my two recommended overall tax programs and they even have free and much cheap options available for those who have relatively simple returns and a low enough adjusted gross income.
 While Turbotax and H&R Block might be the best options for most e-filers, there are other reputable alternatives as well.
 After researching the marketplace, here are the five options that topped my list if your goal is to have the cheapest e-file tax return.

 TaxAct: Offers a free-file, and from free to $9.99 for federal and state combined – however, they are not as reputable as Turbotax and H&R Block.
 Eligibility requires your adjusted gross income be $52,000 or less and your age be between 18 and 58 for the free e-file version.

 There are no vendors that offer free-file to those with adjusted gross income over $60,000.
-If your income is higher and/or you have a complicated return, I’d recommend going with the most appropriate paid Turbotax or H&R Block editions.
+If your income is higher and/or you invest, are a homeowner, or itemize deductions, I’d recommend going with the most appropriate paid Turbotax & H&R Block editions mentioned earlier.

 - What’s the cheapest way that you’ve been able to file your taxes, while getting the best return?

 - How are you filing your taxes this year? (take the poll)